 1. Earn Through Skype

 Skype has been around for a while, and it’s not just a great way to connect with friends and family across the world.
-You can use Skype as a resource for making money, through online tutoring, consulting, mentoring, and more!
+You can use Skype as a source of income, through online tutoring, consulting, mentoring, and more!
 They even have integrations for content creators and broadcasters.

 2. Be a Survey Taker

 Your opinions matter and they can make a huge difference in the world around you.
 Consider becoming a member of Survey Junkie, where your voice can be represented and shared with big brands.
-You can impact the products you use every day — in virtually every industry — and get rewarded for your contributions.
+What makes this one of the best side hustles is the fact that you can impact the products you use every day — in virtually every industry — and get rewarded for your contributions.